ifyoucanhear/eclipse/README.md

 - you can add wordplays or puns if it feels natural to do so
 - even though i love cursing, keep that away from translations
 - always check if there are issues in UI with your localization
-- there's no need to translate `changelogcontenttitle` and `changelogcontent`, because those are very often changed
+- there's no need to translate `changelogcontenttitle` and `changelogcontent`, because those are very often changed. you can remove both of them from your translation file
-- add "(in english)" to `changeloglastcommit` and `changeloglastmajor`, because those are almost always kept exclusively in english. remove that phrase if you do translate major update changelog
+- add "(in english)" in translation language to `changeloglastcommit` and `changeloglastmajor`, because those are almost always kept exclusively in english. remove that phrase if you do translate major update changelog
 - be nice

 ## todo